jrsinclair/mazes-presentation/presentation.md

 ---

-## How do we go back one room?
+## What do we do when we get back?

 Note: When we call that, our algorithm is going to go off and connect a bunch of rooms in a long branch off this one.
-But, there's a chance that when ti comes back, there still might be unconnected rooms adjacent to this one.
+But, there's a chance that when it comes back, there still might be unconnected rooms adjacent to this one.
 So we make _another_ recursive call, but pass _the same room_ to try out the remaining candidates.

 ---